imse440/imse440.github.io/docs/source/syllabus.rst

 .. attention::
     You should make sure your submitted notebook does not generate errors.
-    Before submission, you should click (on the JupyterLab menu) *Kernal -> Restart Kernal and Run All Cells...* to make sure it doesn't generate errors.
+    Before submission, you should click (on the JupyterLab menu) *Kernel -> Restart Kernel and Run All Cells...* to make sure it doesn't generate errors.
     Also remember to use **relative paths** when specifying file locations.
     Any parts of your homework that generate errors (e.g., due to failing to read in data) will receive zero points.